Adult ADHD (attention-deficit/hyperactivity disorder)

 Lifestyle and home remedies

-Because ADHD is a complex disorder and each person with ADHD is unique, it's hard to make recommendations that are right for every adult.
-But some of the following suggestions may help:
+Because ADHD is a complex disorder and each person is unique, it's hard to make recommendations for all adults who have ADHD.
+But some of these suggestions may help:

 Therapy that focuses on these issues and helps you better monitor your behavior can be very helpful.
-So can classes to improve communication skills, conflict resolution and problem solving.
+So can classes to improve communication, conflict resolution and problem-solving skills.
 Couples therapy and classes in which family members learn more about ADHD may significantly improve your relationships.

 Coping and support